Copula Density Neural Estimation: Introduction

 \section{Introduction}

 A natural way to discover data properties is to study the underlying probability density function (pdf).
-Parametric and non-parametric models \cite{Silverman86} are viable solutions for density estimation problems that deal with low-dimensional data.
+Parametric and nonparametric models \cite{Silverman86} are viable solutions for density estimation problems that deal with low-dimensional data.
 The former are typically used when a prior knowledge on the data structure (e.g. distribution family) is available.
 The latter, instead, are more flexible since they do not require any specification of the distribution's parameters.
 Practically, the majority of methods from both classes fail in estimating high-dimensional densities.
-Hence, some recent works leveraged deep neural networks as density estimators \cite{PixelRNN,dinh2017density}.
+Hence, some recent works leveraged deep neural networks as density estimators \cite{pmlr-v235-novello24a, PixelRNN,dinh2017density}.
 Although significant efforts have been made to scale neural network architectures in order to improve their modeling capabilities, most of tasks translate into conditional distribution estimations.
 Instead, generative models attempt to learn the a-priori distribution to synthesize new data out of it.
 Deep generative models such as generative adversarial networks \cite{Goodfellow2014}, variational autoencoders \cite{Kingma2014} and diffusion models \cite{DDPMs}, tend to either implicitly estimate the underlying pdf or explicitly estimate a variational lower bound, providing the designer with no simple access to the investigated pdf.
+When the focus of the density estimation is to model the random vectors dependencies, it is possible to work with pseudo-observations, a projection of the collected observations into the uniform probability space via the probability integral transform (PIT) \cite{fisher1934statistical}.
+The probability density estimation becomes a copula density estimation problem.
+In this brief, we formulate and solve this problem using deep learning techniques.
+An intuitive approach can be to estimate the copula density with a neural network by minimizing the Kullback-Leibler (KL) divergence between the desired density and the output of the neural network.
+In the case of discrete random vectors, this approach corresponds, for instance, to the standard way of training neural networks for classification tasks, where the network's output distribution is ensured to be a probability mass function thanks to the usage of the softmax layer.
+However, when considering continuous random vectors, the network's output is not guaranteed to be a valid pdf and that may only be achieved by imposing additional constraints.
+The envisioned copula density neural estimation method, referred to as CODINE, intrinsically guarantees that the estimated copula density is a valid pdf.
+CODINE is, to the best of our knowledge, the first neural estimator of nonparametric copula densities that can be learned with one neural network using one objective function.
+We present self-consistency tests and metrics that can be used to assess the quality of the estimator.
+In addition, we exploit the fact that the mutual information can be rewritten in terms of copula pdfs to estimate it using a slightly modified version of CODINE.
+Finally, we demonstrate the application of CODINE in the context of data generation.